yuvalmGS/gigaspaces-wiki-jekyll/xap97/sqlquery.markdown

 ... = new SQLQuery<Vehicle>(Vehicle.class, "type = 'CAR'");
 {% endhighlight %}

-{% infosign %} When using an Enum string value, the value must be identical (case sensitive) to the name of the Enum value.
+{% info %} When using an Enum string value, the value must be identical (case sensitive) to the name of the Enum value.{%endinfo%}

 ## Date Properties